code-review-checklists/java-concurrency/README.md

    - Instance confinement
    - Thread/Task/Serial thread confinement
    - Active object
- - Code smells, identifying that a class or a subsystem could potentially be redesigned for better:
+ - **Code smells**, identifying that a class or a subsystem could potentially be redesigned for
+ better:
    - [Usage of `synchronized` with `wait`/`notify` instead of concurrency utilities ](#avoid-wait-notify)
    - [Nested critical sections](#avoid-nested-critical-sections)